sundial-protocol/docs/technical-spec/C-considerations/1-protocol-parameters.rst

-.. _h:protocol-parameters:

 Protocol parameters
 ===================

-Midgard consensus protocol parameters
+Sundial consensus protocol parameters
 -------------------------------------

-The following parameters must be set before Midgard is initialized.
+The following parameters must be set before Sundial is initialized.
-Their actual values will be determined once Midgard is fully implemented, tested, and benchmarks.
+Their actual values will be determined once Sundial is fully implemented, tested, and benchmarks.
 However, for the reader’s intuition, we provide approximate values that we expect for the
 parameters:

-.. table:: Midgard consensus protocol parameters.
+.. table:: Sundial consensus protocol parameters.

    ========= ==================================================
    ========================